-The Fund is subject to various risks, including the principal risks noted below, any of which may adversely affect the Fund's NAV, trading price, yield, total return and ability to meet its investment objective.
+The Fund is subject to various risks, including the principal risks noted below.
+Any such risk may adversely affect the Fund's NAV, trading price, yield, total return and ability to meet its investment objective.
 You could lose all or part of your investment in the Fund, and the Fund could underperform other investments.